 Curried Goat, Pork, Chicken, Oxtail, all served with Rice and Gungo Peas forms the entree!

-Both requires special care to be done in time for Christmas.
+And then there is also the sorrel and Jamaican Christmas Cake to top that off.
+Both, however, requires special care to be done in time for Christmas.

 For the Christmas cake, fruits are soaked in red wine and white rum for months before Christmas!
 Rum is also an integral part of the sorrel punch preparation.